BenjaminTendler/SteadyStateDiffusionMicrostructure/README.md

-# Investigating tissue microstructure using steady-state diffusion MRI - Software
+#  Investigating time-independent and time-dependent diffusion phenomena using steady-state diffusion MRI - Software
-This repository contains software to characterise the diffusion-weighted steady-state free precession (DW-SSFP) signal based on the proposed frameworks in "Tendler, Investigating tissue microstructure using steady-state diffusion MRI, BioRXiv 2024, [10.1101/2024.05.15.594140](https://doi.org/10.1101/2024.05.15.594140)".
+This repository contains software to characterise the diffusion-weighted steady-state free precession (DW-SSFP) signal based on the proposed frameworks in "Tendler, Investigating time-independent and time-dependent diffusion phenomena using steady-state diffusion MRI, Scientific Reports 2025, [https://doi.org/10.1038/s41598-025-87377-x](https://doi.org/10.1038/s41598-025-87377-x)".

 Details are as follows:

 **TimeIndependent/Dependent...Example.m**

-These scripts provides example implementations of the time independent & dependent framework proposed in "Tendler, Investigating tissue microstructure using steady-state diffusion MRI" using both conventional and oscillating DW-SSFP gradients.
+These scripts provides example implementations of the time independent & dependent framework proposed in "Tendler, Investigating time-independent and time-dependent diffusion phenomena using steady-state diffusion MRI, Scientific Reports 2025, [https://doi.org/10.1038/s41598-025-87377-x](https://doi.org/10.1038/s41598-025-87377-x)" using both conventional and oscillating DW-SSFP gradients.

 **Figures**

-This folder contains the scripts used for synthesising many of the Figures in "Tendler, Investigating tissue microstructure using steady-state diffusion MRI, BioRXiv 2024, [10.1101/2024.05.15.594140](https://doi.org/10.1101/2024.05.15.594140)".
+This folder contains the scripts used for synthesising many of the Figures in "Tendler, Investigating time-independent and time-dependent diffusion phenomena using steady-state diffusion MRI, Scientific Reports 2025, [https://doi.org/10.1038/s41598-025-87377-x](https://doi.org/10.1038/s41598-025-87377-x)".
 These scripts can be used to replicate data in the manuscript, or identify different modes of investigation with the proposed frameworks.

 **SupportingInformationFigures**

-This folder contains the scripts used for synthesising many of the Supporting Information Figures in "Tendler, Investigating tissue microstructure using steady-state diffusion MRI, BioRXiv 2024, [10.1101/2024.05.15.594140](https://doi.org/10.1101/2024.05.15.594140)".
+This folder contains the scripts used for synthesising many of the Supporting Information Figures in "Tendler, Investigating time-independent and time-dependent diffusion phenomena using steady-state diffusion MRI, Scientific Reports 2025, [https://doi.org/10.1038/s41598-025-87377-x](https://doi.org/10.1038/s41598-025-87377-x)".
 These scripts can be used to replicate data in the manuscript, or identify different modes of investigation with the proposed frameworks.

 **AnalyticalModels**

 This folder contains the scripts used to estimate the DW-SSFP signal for (1) diffusion gradients of a fixed duration, (2) oscillating diffusion gradients and (3) a diffusion tensor, alongside code to evaluate transverse period approximations of DW-SSFP.
-Implementations are described in Appendix [1-3] in "Tendler, Investigating tissue microstructure using steady-state diffusion MRI, BioRXiv 2024, [10.1101/2024.05.15.594140](https://doi.org/10.1101/2024.05.15.594140)".
+Implementations are described in Appendix [1-3] in "Tendler, Investigating time-independent and time-dependent diffusion phenomena using steady-state diffusion MRI, Scientific Reports 2025, [https://doi.org/10.1038/s41598-025-87377-x](https://doi.org/10.1038/s41598-025-87377-x)".
 They are based on "Freed et al., Steady-state free precession experiments and exact treatment of diffusion in a uniform gradient, J. Chem.
 Phys 2001, [10.1063/1.1389859](https://doi.org/10.1063/1.1389859)".

 **MCOutputs**

-This folder contains the Monte Carlo timeseries data for the DW-SSFP & DW-SE investigations displayed in Figure 8 of "Tendler, Investigating tissue microstructure using steady-state diffusion MRI, BioRXiv 2024, [10.1101/2024.05.15.594140](https://doi.org/10.1101/2024.05.15.594140)".
+This folder contains the Monte Carlo timeseries data for the DW-SSFP & DW-SE investigations displayed in Figure 8 of "Tendler, Investigating time-independent and time-dependent diffusion phenomena using steady-state diffusion MRI, Scientific Reports 2025, [https://doi.org/10.1038/s41598-025-87377-x](https://doi.org/10.1038/s41598-025-87377-x)".

 **bin**